 You can give a folder template any description, using any character, except the pipe (|) character.
 The folder template description can include the following keywords in any combination: %owner, %release, %database.
-A folder template's description does not have to include keywords.
+A description for a folder template does not have to include keywords.
 When the description of a folder template does not contain a keyword, all folders created from this folder template will have the same description.